 As with any fire, life safety should be the primary concern.
 Luckily, the majority of chimney fires allow for occupants to exit under their own power.
 This vastly reduces the impact for completing an all clear on a primary.
-Ensure evacuation of the occupancy to ensure safety.
-Remember that all fires are unpredictable, so full PPE and SCBA should be worn.
+Ensure the occupancy is fully evacuated.
+And because all fires are unpredictable, firefighters must wear full PPE, including SCBA.

-Once the fire has been located, and if it is contained within the flue system, we can move on to chimney fire specific extinguishment methods:
+If the fire is contained within the flue system, move on to chimney fire-specific extinguishment methods.

-- When it is required to access the roof, remember to utilize the proper ladders.
+- Use the proper ladders when it is required to access the roof.

 - Be cognizant of the dead load you are adding to a roof structure, especially if there has been a significant amount of snow loading the roof support recently.